mybatis/mybatipse/README.md

 ![autocomplete statement id](screen/ac-stmt.png)
 - Reference to resultMap/select/sql : Propose ID of the referenced resultMap/select/sql.
 External reference is supported (blue icons).
 ![autocomplete reference](screen/ac-ref.png)
-- Result elements in resultMap/collection/association : Generates <result /> elements for the parent java class.
+- Result elements in resultMap/collection/association : Generates <result /> elements for the parent java class properties.
 ![autocomplete results 1](screen/ac-results1.png) ![autocomplete results 2](screen/ac-results2.png)

 - __[1]__ For better performance, classes in the application libraries (loaded as JARs) are listed only when at least one package segment is specified.